dataluscorp/browser/toolkit/crashreporter/docs/Using_the_Mozilla_symbol_server.rst

 because of inlining, tail calls, and other compiler optimizations.
 The only workaround is to build an unoptimized local build.

-The official symbol server URL for Firefox is ``https://symbols.mozilla.org/``.
+The official symbol server URL for Datalus is ``https://symbols.mozilla.org/``.
 You cannot visit this URL directly: you must add it to the symbol path of your debugging tool.
 In the examples below, a local cache directory is used to avoid repeatedly fetching the PDB from the server.
 Replace